Ohio State vs. Michigan NCAA Football Odds, Plays and Insights | November 27, 2021

 - So far this season, 27.3% of Michigan's games (3/11) have had more combined points than Saturday's over/under of 64.5.

-- The combined points per game average of the two teams, 84.1, is 19.6 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 84.1, is 19.6 points above Saturday's over/under.

-- This contest's over/under is 29.2 points above the 35.3 these two squads combine to surrender per game this season.
+- The 35.3 combined points per game that these two squads have allowed this season are 29.2 fewer than the 64.5 total in this contest.

-- The Buckeyes and their opponents score an average of 64.4 points per game, 0.1 fewer than Saturday's total.
+- The average total in Buckeyes games this season is 64.4, 0.1 points fewer than Saturday's total of 64.5 .

-- The 52 PPG average total in Wolverines games this season is 12.5 points fewer than this game's over/under.
+- The 64.5 total in this game is 12.5 points higher than the 52 average total in Wolverines games this season.

 Ohio State Stats and Trends

-- So far this season, the Buckeyes have been installed as favorites by an 8.5-point margin or more 11 times and are 7-4 ATS in those games.
+- The Buckeyes have an ATS record of 7-4 in their 11 games as a favorite of 8.5 points or more so far this season.

-- Ohio State's games this year have hit the over on six of 11 set point totals (54.5%).
+- Ohio State's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

 - When Ohio State puts up more than 16.3 points, it is 7-4 against the spread and 10-1 overall.

-- When Ohio State amasses more than 306.7 yards, the team is 7-4 against the spread and 10-1 overall.
+- In games that Ohio State amasses over 306.7 yards, the team is 7-4 against the spread and 10-1 overall.

-- The Buckeyes have turned the ball over nine times this season, six fewer than the Wolverines have forced (15).
+- The Buckeyes have nine giveaways this season, while the Wolverines have 15 takeaways .

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.